PrayusShrestha/name-and-shame/README.md

 # Name and Shame

 Welcome to Name and Shame, a website where you can review and read others' reviews of other companies!
-The purpose of Name and Shame is to bring awareness to unethical corporate practices and hold business accountable.
+The purpose of Name and Shame is to bring awareness to unethical corporate practices and hold businesses accountable.

 We built this for HacktheNorth 2021!